Best Video Management Software in 2026: An Enterprise Buyer's Guide

 Key Takeaways

-• The AI Generation Framework (Gen 1–5) is the most diagnostic lens for understanding the architectural ceiling of any platform; platforms differ not just in features but in whether they can support behavioral reasoning, temporal continuity, and PACS correlation natively.
+- The AI Generation Framework (Gen 1–5) is the most diagnostic lens for understanding the architectural ceiling of any platform.